jakob-he/string-kernel/docs/source/motif.rst

 Motif Kernel
 ============

 The Motif Kernel depends on a user defined set of motifs.
 For each input sequence the number of contained motifs (**motif content**) is computed.
 These values can then be used as a similarity measurement.
 Since the features of this kernel are restricted to a user defined set, the performance in later analysis of the kernel output (e.g. classification of cell populations) depends highly on the picked motifs.
 While this offers a lot of flexibility, the user should carefully decide which motifs are used.
 The package does not yet include any method to extract significant motifs from a set of sequences.
 There is, however, a large variety of motif extraction applications available [1]_ [2]_ [3]_.
+Information on how exactly this kernel implementation works can be found in Modules.

 A single motif is defined by a sequence of the following elements: